giacomo-secchi/write-poetry/CONTRIBUTING.md

 Commit all your changes in your own branch.
 Before making any code change, start a new Git branch where all your changes will be made.

+### Suggestions for commit messages
+Read here for some guidelines on [writing better commit messages](https://www.freecodecamp.org/news/how-to-write-better-git-commit-messages/).

 ## Coding Standard